seemadhungana/ViT-Project/README.md

 5. **Human Oversight**: Models are research prototypes—require expert supervision if applied
 6. **Reproducibility**: Use provided random seeds, checkpoints, and configurations for replication

-#### Transparency & Openness

-- All training configurations, hyperparameters, and perturbation parameters documented
-- Full experimental logs and results provided in `Data/` directories
-- Limitations explicitly stated—no overclaiming of capabilities

 #### Broader Impacts

 **Positive Impacts:**